 - If something happens, who will manage the situation?

 - Is emergency equipment carried by the guides?
 What types?

-- Travel Health Provider - Make an appointment with a travel health provider 6-8 weeks before you leave and discuss your itinerary and planned adventure activities to ensure you have the relevant vaccinations, medications and knowledge.
+- Travel Health Provider - Make an appointment or booking with a travel health provider 6-8 weeks before you leave and discuss your itinerary and planned adventure activities to make sure you have the relevant vaccinations, medications and knowledge.

 - Fitness - Train for your trip, gradually building up your stamina.
-Many adventure tours and activities can be physically demanding (i.e. mountain climbing), so it’s vital to be in peak shape for your trip.
+Many adventure tours and activities can be physically demanding (i.e. hours of walking, hiking, mountain climbing, etc.), so it’s vital to be in peak and best shape for your trip.

 - Insurance - Make sure you have health insurance that will cover you for specific sports or activities and cover you in case of emergency and/or evacuation.
 Many policies don’t insure adventurous activities by default so look for the option to pay extra for specific activities.
 Ensure you declare all relevant details of your plans and read the product disclosure statement (PDS) carefully.

 - Contact – Worst case scenario and you are injured or your documents are stolen, leaving copies of your itinerary, contact information, credit cards and passport with a responsible person at home (or scan them into the cloud or your email account) will make follow-up easier.
 Also make sure someone at home knows how to reach you in an emergency, and carry your emergency contacts with you at all times.